Storm Damage 911 Storm restoration, matched fast

-Storm restoration in Mount Carmel
+Storm damage restoration in Mount Carmel

 Mount Carmel is a city of about 7,000 on the Wabash River in far southeastern Illinois, where the valley geography funnels severe weather down from the Great Plains and Gulf alike.
 The county's tornado history includes a June 1990 F4 that tracked through the Aden-Albion-Mount Carmel corridor, and derechos crossing southeast Illinois regularly generate winds exceeding 80 mph.
 The Wabash River is an equally serious and recurring threat: the 1913 flood ran 8 miles wide at Mount Carmel and the 2011 event set a new gauge record of 34.02 feet, while winter storms bring heavy snow and ice outages like the January 2025 event that cut power to over 100,000 across the region.
 Storm Damage 911 connects Mount Carmel homeowners with vetted, licensed local contractors for a free damage assessment.